© Crown copyright 2021

 - children, young people and their families will need to understand any arrangements for queuing for and getting on home to school transport, and where they should sit in the vehicle

-- children, young people and their families will need to understand whether they will be expected to wear face coverings on home to school transport
+- children, young people and their families will need to understand who is required to wear face coverings on home to school transport

 - drivers and passenger assistants will need to understand any rules that they, children and young people need to follow on home to school transport

-- local authorities, schools, places of education and transport operators will need a shared understanding of the arrangements for children and young people’s arrival at school or place of education in the morning and collection in the afternoon
+- local authorities, schools, colleges and transport operators will need a shared understanding of the arrangements for children and young people’s arrival at school or college in the morning and collection in the afternoon

 - drivers should not be expected to police arrangements such as seating plans, queues, the wearing of face coverings or use of hand sanitiser - their role is to focus on driving the vehicle safely